Tapir-Elithril/Notebook/docs/research/data/paper.md

 ### The challenges of data quality and data quality assessment in the big data era

+### A Ardeshir Goshtasby.
+2012.
+Similarity and Dissimilarity Measures.
+In Image Registration.
+Springer, 7–66.
 ## Data cleaning(detection & repairment)
 ### Data Cleaning: Overview and Emerging Challenges